cmda-bt/pt-course-19-20/readme.md

 Keep your concept as basic as possible (while meeting this course’s criteria).
 Focus on the essentials and when done with those, start adding bells and whistles.

+### Grade

+This course is assessed through an oral knowledge test where you present your team’s work.
+You are graded individually.

+Grades for the course follow standard academic grading of the Netherlands.
+The scale ranges from 1 (very poor) to 10 (outstanding) with marks to one decimal place (such as 7.2).
+The lowest pass mark is 5.5.

+### Attendance

+This course is highly participatory.
+You are expected to contribute to discussions, give feedback to peers, engage in team work, etcetera.
+Attendance to class is not compulsory, but 80% of success is showing up, so show up.

+This course includes team work.
+Everybody hates that one team mate that doesn’t do anything.
+Don’t be that team mate.
+Participation in team work is compulsory and part of your grade.

+This course does not offer office hours.
+Use Slack and show up in class instead.

 ## Bugs